alexreardon/memoize-one/README.md

 console.log(typeof memoized.hello); // undefined
 ```

+If you feel strongly that `memoize-one` _should_ preserve function properties, please raise an issue.
+This decision was made in order to keep `memoize-one` as light as possible.

 For _now_, the `.length` property of a function is not preserved on the memoized function

 ```ts